Burglary & Theft

-Burglaries can either be third degree felonies, second degree felonies, or potentially first degree felonies depending on whether there is an accompanying enhancement offense such as a battery or gun offense.
-The second degree burglary scores mandatory prison.
+Burglaries can either be third-degree felonies, second-degree felonies, or potentially first-degree felonies depending on whether there is an accompanying enhancement offense, such as a battery or gun offense.
+Second-degree burglary scores mandatory prison.
 Additionally, burglary-batteries can be punishable by life.

-We understand the severity of these offenses in the state of Florida and I have extensive experience in dealing with them.
+We understand the severity of these offenses in the State of Florida and have extensive experience in dealing with them.
 We have handled hundreds of these cases and have been successful in dealing with clients accused of these offenses.
-The definition of burglary in the state of Florida is entering a structure or conveyance with the intent to commit a crime therein.
+The definition of burglary in the State of Florida is entering a structure or conveyance with the intent to commit a crime therein.

 Some clients have a misconception that to be charged with a burglary you have to actually steal something.
 This is not the case.
 If you enter a home with the intent to commit a theft, and at the last minute you leave that home without committing any theft or any other crime inside the home, you still can be held accountable for a burglary.

 The Importance of Getting an Attorney Quickly